-The GOOGLEFINANCE function is an amazing tool for people who need to work with real-time finance or stock-related data.
+The GOOGLEFINANCE function is an amazing tool used to make Google Sheets stock formulas for people who need to work with real-time finance data.
 This single function gives you not only the current prices of stocks and conversion rates of currencies, but also historical data of these securities over days, weeks, months or years.

 In this tutorial, we will show you how to use the GoogleFinance function to work with stocks as well as financial currency.

 What Does the GOOGLEFINANCE Function do in Google Sheets?

 The GOOGLEFINANCE function accepts a ticker symbol representing a particular security and returns the current or historical information relating to that security from Google Finance.
 You can use this function to fetch data about both stocks as well as currencies.

 As such you can apply it to research investment opportunities, keep track of stock portfolio, convert between currencies, analyze and more.
 You can also use the fetched data to build visualizations, perform subsequent calculations and build dashboards.

 A common use of this function is in computing the moving average for assets over a given time period.
 Similarly, you can use it to visualize trends in stock prices and make forecasts for the future in a Google finance spreadsheet.

 The syntax to build a GOOGLEFINANCE formula goes as follows: